November 5, 2020

 WSIP Program FAQs

 |What is the Water Smart Irrigation Professional Certification Program?

 The Water Smart Irrigation Professional Certification Program, also referred to as the WSIP Program, is a landscape industry program to make water-efficient irrigation practices and irrigation system optimization the industry standard.
-The WSIP program combines both theoretical and practical hands-on training and certification, and is offered by Landscape Ontario (LO) in partnership with the Region of Peel, York Region and the City of Hamilton.
+The WSIP program combines both theoretical and practical hands-on training and certification, and is offered by Landscape Ontario (LO).
+The WSIP program was developed in partnership with Landscape Ontario, the Region of Peel, York Region and the City of Hamilton.